mjopenglsdl/small3d/README.md

 GitHub source: https://github.com/dimitrikourk/small3d

 There is also a sample game in the "samplegame" folder within the block, which demonstrates how the existing features of the engine can be used.

+At present, the engine is stable but by no means complete.
+More features, like sound, will be added soon and a lot of hard-coded values, like the dimensions of the 3D scene will be parameterised.

 Compatibility
 -------------